astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-13.md

 ![](https://houseofyumm.com/wp-content/uploads/2015/02/Chocolate-Strawberry-Vanilla-Shake750name.jpg)

+## The Plan
 * Discussion of motives for museum robbery.
 Nick googles Museum website for events.
 There was an event scheduled for today, but it's been punted for tomorrow.
 Maybe they were going to plant something in the museum ahead of time?
 * Melody doesn't want to be asking all these questions - will tune into the Internet herself!
 Out of this world -> 6!
   * What's the speed comparison between Zephyr and Melody?
   * The museum is being broken apart?
 That's Nick's job (rest of the team: "no it's not")

-## Phasing Dude

 * Around 10:50, some dude are shambling over toward the museum.
 Police are challenging the guy.
 Nick gets a to-go box.
 M: where do you keep that box?
 Nick: haven't thought that far ahead.
 M: you've been hanging out with Laser Hawk.
 N: you are correct
 * Nick will casually head toward the situation in progress.